-When the time comes to request the letter, give the writer sufficient advanced notice (at least 2-4 weeks) and all of the materials that helps them do a good job: a copy of your résumé and details of the program you are applying for.
-Since faculty members usually have many students asking for reference letters, you should present them with a typed list of the email addresses, or typed, addressed envelopes that contain the correct postage.
-If he or she cannot write the letter in a timely manner, take that as a message to find someone else.
+When the time comes to request the letter, give the writer sufficient advanced notice (at least 2-4 weeks) and all of the materials that help them do a good job: a copy of your résumé or CV, details of the program you are applying for, a few sentences about why the program is a good fit for your career plans, and how and when to submit the letter.
+Since faculty members usually have many students asking for reference letters, provide all the information by email, with attached files.
+If the agency requires a physical letter, provide stamped, addressed envelopes for those letters.
+If the faculty cannot write the letter in a timely manner, take that as a message to find someone else.
+After a writer has written one letter for you, the time investment to write additional letters is minimal, so do not hesitate to ask your letter writers for multiple letters for different applications.

 Finally, waiving your right of access to the letter is a signal that you trust the writer.
 If you do not trust the writer, you should not ask him or her for a letter in the first place.
+Most writers will require that you waive your rights to view the letter.